Hierarchical DCC-HEAVY Model for High-Dimensional Covariance Matrices: Conclusion

 \section{Conclusion}

-In this paper we introduce a class of models for high-dimensional covariance matrices by combining the hierarchical approach of \cite{hansen2014realized} and dynamic conditional correlation formulation of a HEAVY model (\cite{noureldin2012multivariate}) recently proposed by \cite{bauwens2022dcc}).
-In this regard, we rely on the evidence to adopt the higher-frequency data to model more accurate realized measures of covariances and employ them to forecast the conditional covariance matrix of lower-frequency returns (i.e., \cite{noureldin2012multivariate}, \cite{gorgi2019realized}, \cite{bauwens2022dcc}).
+In this paper, we introduce a class of models for high-dimensional covariance matrices by combining the hierarchical factor modelling approach of \cite{hansen2014realized} that is independent from the cross-sectional series dimension and the dynamic conditional correlation formulation of a HEAVY model (\cite{noureldin2012multivariate}) recently proposed by \cite{BauwensXu2022HEAVY}.
+The illustrative empirical studies at distinct frequencies for the S\&P500 constituents over the period from January 1962 until January 2023 show that our method significantly outperforms the benchmark cDCC model and existing hierarchical factor model in statistical and economic terms.
+The results are robust under different market conditions.

-An illustrative empirical study for the S\&P500 constituents over the period from January 1962 until January 2023, i.e., \(N = 20\) and \(T = 732\), shows that our method always significantly outperforms the benchmark and existing hierarchical factor models in statistical and economic terms.
-The findings are robustified under distinct market conditions.
+As such, we confirm the findings of, e.g., \cite{noureldin2012multivariate}, \cite{gorgi2019realized}, \cite{BauwensXu2022HEAVY}, etc., that utilizing the HEAVY-type models based on more accurate realized measurements of covariances than low-frequency data-based GARCH-type models improves the forecasts of the conditional covariance matrix of daily returns.
+In addition, the adopted DCC structure (see e.g., \cite{corsi2021dcc}) and/or the rich asymmetric dynamics could be important since our models readily outperform the Realized Beta GARCH model of \cite{hansen2014realized}.

-Avenues for future research are twofold.
-First, a promising feature of the framework is the ability to readily extract inherently time-varying factor loadings for a given asset or portfolio, thus conforming to the extensive literature that proves the dynamic nature of betas (e.g., \cite{bollerslev1988capital}, \cite{jagannathan1996conditional}, etc.) but also potentially improving the commonly adopted rolling regression approach for their estimation.
-Second, to verify the relevance of adopted factors, and thus adopt the optimal HD DCC-HEAVY model, the asymptotic theory on estimated loadings and corresponding testing procedures should be derived.
+The first avenue for future research concerns the development of the testing procedures to verify the relevance of the factor set and thus adopt the optimal HD DCC-HEAVY model.
+Second, many other observable factors can be explored, e.g., RMW (Robust Minus Weak), CMA (Conservative Minus Aggressive) (\cite{fama2015five}), etc., but also the intrinsic time-varying betas. \begin{singlespace} \end{singlespace}